approximately-equal/kingmaker-thesis/contents/matter/results.typ

 The election setup has 3 candidates: A (DEM), B (REP), and C (IND), with method instant runoff (IRV).
 There are 2 voting blocs: 5,000 Democrats and 5,000 Republicans.
 Each bloc has a characteristic preference order, modeled using the Mallows distribution.
 Democrats are centered around the ranking $A prec C prec B$ with cohesion parameter $phi.alt$, while Republicans follow $B prec C prec A$ with cohesion $1 - phi.alt$.
 Only Democrats have a strategy, which they use 10% of the time, the other 90% of the time using the identity strategy. @across-cohesion shows the results of running this configuration.

 #figure(caption: [
-  Proportion of wins for candidate $A$ across cohesion for each strategy ])[
+  Proportion of wins for candidate $A$ across cohesion for each strategy.
+The burial, compromise, and pushover strategies are all the same (overlapping).
+])[
   #image("../../assets/across_cohesion.svg")
 ] <across-cohesion>